Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 See below for usage. **Important:** You can't follow a shortcut with a fat comma (`=>`).
 The fat comma auto-quotes the shortcut, and then the shortcut is not a shortcut anymore.

-If there is no corresponding class for the element you add the shortcut to it is automatically removed.
+If there is no corresponding class for the element you add the shortcut to it is silently not applied.

+You can turn off shortcuts, see [#init\_shortcuts](https://metacpan.org/pod/#init_shortcuts).

 ## Panels